 Step Three: Giving Birth Finalizing the Florida Adoption

 The day your baby is born, the adoption plan will delegate responsibilities for all parties involved including attorneys, hospital staff, adoption coordinators and others.
 If your plan allows, the family adopting the baby will be at your side as you go into labor and while you give birth.
 In most cases we handle the birth mom and adoptive family are very close by the time the baby is born.

 To finalize the adoption process you will need to sign consent forms.

-Florida law states that you can not finalize the adoption before the child is born.
+Florida law states that you can not execute final consent for adoption before the child is born.
 You can only do it after the baby is born and you are discharged from the hospital or 48 hours after birth.